Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning

 \subsection{Information-Preserving Partitioning and Computational Efficiency}

 Proven in Appendix~\ref{app:pr_eff}, Theorem~\ref{thm:info-preserve}, the subgraphs ensure there is no lose in information comparing with using whole graph based on $\mathbf{IG}$ calculation.
 Also, Theorem~\ref{thm:info-interpretably} proves the matching between $\mathcal{A}_i-\mathcal{G}_i-\mathcal{Q}$ satisfies mutual information match.
 The time effectiveness of applying SPLIT-RAG on KG is proved in Theorem~\ref{thm:complexity}, based on the prominent search space reduction.
 Let $N$ be the total entities in KG and $k$ the average subgraph size.
 Comparing with using single KG, SPLIT-RAG achieves: $T_{\text{retrieve}} = O\left(\frac{N}{k} \log k\right) \quad \text{vs} \quad T_{\text{base}} = O(N)$, Given $m = \lceil N/k \rceil$ subgraphs, each requires $O(\log k)$ search via B-tree indexing.
-Considering the process of graph partition, the more general the dataset, the higher search improvement SPLIT-RAG can achieve.
+The more general the dataset, the higher search improvement SPLIT-RAG can achieve.